 Our FortiASIC family of ASICs is comprised of the FortiASIC content processor, or CP, line and the FortiASIC network processor, or NP, line.
 These custom ASICs are designed to enhance the sophisticated security processing capabilities implemented in software by accelerating the computational intensive tasks such as firewall policy enforcement or IPS anomaly detection.
 This architecture provides the flexibility of implementing accelerated processing of new threat detection without requiring a new ASIC release.
 We are able to implement additional new computationally intensive security tasks in later generations of ASICs thereby providing further acceleration capabilities.
-The FortiASIC CP is currently included in most of our entry-level and all of our mid-range and highend FortiGate appliances.
-The FortiASIC NP is currently included in most of our mid-range FortiGate appliances, delivering further accelerated firewall and VPN performance.
+The FortiASIC CP is currently included in most of our entry-level and all of our mid-range and high-end FortiGate appliances.
+The FortiASIC NP is currently included in most of our high-end and some of our mid-range FortiGate appliances, delivering further accelerated firewall and VPN performance.